pvdz/zeparser3/tests/testcases/objects/destructuring/identifier_properties/ax003ab_identifier_check/strict-mode_only_arrow_keywordx003dawait.md

 Parsed with the module goal.

 `````
-throws: Parser error!
+throws: Tokenizer error!
-  Cannot use `await` as var when goal=module but found `await` outside an async function
+    Was looking for a character that starts an expression, found `}` (125 / 0x7d) instead

 ({xxxx:await}) => null
             ^------- error